Stanko/letters-from-sarajevo/_en/letter-one.md

   image: /public/img/letter-01/04.png
   alt: The last tree in the park, tiny birch with the sign which says "If you cut down this tree, it will be your last one"
   text: >-
-    This winter almost all trees in the city were cut down for heating.
+    This winter almost all the trees in the city were cut down for heating.
     Only a few are left.
     I saw one of those (a tiny birch) near the University.
-    It had a sign with inscription on it:
+    It had a sign which read:
   treeInscription: If you cut down this tree, it will be your last one!